 3:30pm Awesome views from East Hill

 After hiking up thousands of steps on East Hill, I am greeted with amazing views of Hastings.
 This park is beautiful and a little scary.
 The cliff basically just drops off and below is the town and the sea.
 As I walk around the park, a little fluffy white dog runs up and greets me.
-His owner, an elderly man with an English accent so thick I almost can’t understand him, follows shortly behind his dog and we begin to chat.
+His owner, a gentleman with an English accent so thick I almost can’t understand him, follows shortly behind his dog and we begin to chat.
 He tells stories about growing up in Hastings, remembering what it was like being a small child here during World War II.
 He points out places on this hill where military buildings and weapons used to be positioned.
 At 4:30, the sun starts to set.

 5:00pm Check on dogs and get beautiful for dinner